 Check price for the Click & Grow Smart Garden 3

-The AeroGarden Bounty does not use this Smart Soil technology; in fact, this gardening system doesn’t use or need soil.
+The AeroGarden Bounty does not use this Smart Soil technology.
+In fact, this gardening system doesn’t use or need soil.
 Rather, it makes use of the latest developments in hydroponics to grow tasty and succulent plants.
-The roots of the plants are suspended in water and air enriched with the required nutrients and minerals for the highest possible yield.
+Then, suspended in water and air, you’ll find the roots of the plants enriched with the required nutrients and minerals for the highest possible yield.

 The AeroGarden Bounty is fitted with 9 growth pods.
 A recurring theme in the user reviews is the cramped nature of the garden; AeroGarden puts too many pods in too little space.
-If you eventually end up purchasing this model, keep in mind that only 7 of these pods can be effectively used to ensure your plants get enough breathing room and space to grow.
+If you eventually purchase this model, keep in mind that you can effectively use only 7 of these pods.
+Yeah, I know, this is less than the advertised 9.
+Even still, if you go with this Aergarden model, you’ll want to limit the pods to 7.
+This is to ensure your plants get enough breathing room and space to grow.

 Note: The Click and Grow system does come in a 9 pod option as well.
 Click here to see it.